michalsimbiga/IrcBot/README.md

 - -c switch : takes in irc_channel
 - -n switch : takes in bot_nickname

-By default, bot connects to irc.freenode.org on port 6667 The default channel is #tk, and bot nickname JustABotBotBot

 ## Features:
 ### Connection
  - Works on sockets to connect our bot to host:port #channel instances.